 A study from Northstar Research stated that 55% of teens (13-18) and 41% of adults used voice search more than once a day.
 Questions ranged from calling a contact and help with homework to finding cinema listings and asking for directions.

-Teens seem to have embraced the use of voice search quickly due to the relationship they have with mobile devices and the speed and accuracy of the information they receive from digital assistants meeting their expectations.
+Teens seem to have embraced the use of voice search quickly due to the relationship they have with mobile devices and the speed and accuracy of the information they receive from digital assistants.

 The research suggests that there are different ways in which users search and that there are opportunities for marketers to capitalize on this even though voice search is still in its commercial infancy.

 Voice search has also found popularity in Asian markets with Google launching its 2015 Google App campaign in Vietnam with voice search headlining the campaign narrative.

 Voice search goes beyond mere keywords and voice recognition but also incorporates voice understanding to interpret meaning and context.
 This enables mobile devices to respond with natural phrases and relevant search results.

 In essence, voice search relies heavily on long-tail keywords that occur naturally in the way people communicate and provides insight to a user’s intent.
 In the future, businesses will need to reevaluate the content of their online presence in order to drive qualified traffic to their sites.

 If a user is at home and says ‘I need a plumber to fix a leak in my bathroom’ to their mobile device, search results will differ from short-tail keywords like ‘plumber’ or ‘emergency plumber’.